About the Publication Scheme

 Copies of some official publications are available on payment of a fixed charge or fee.
 For example, some publications held by Development Services fall into this category.
 A list of such publications and charges will be published in due course.
 In the meantime, please contact the relevant service provider within the Council for details of any such charges.

-Where the Council non-standard charges or fees (as opposed to charges set by statute), it will do so only where it can demonstrate that there is good reason for it to do so, and in considering whether any such reason exists, it will:
+Where the Council non-standard charges or fees (as opposed to the charges set by statute), it will do so only where it can demonstrate that there is good reason for it to do so, and in considering whether any such reason exists, it will:

 - Take due regard of government guidance